callstack/react-native-testing-library/README.md

 ## This solution

 The `react-native-testing-library` is a lightweight solution for testing your React Native components.
-It provides light utility functions on top of `react-test-renderer` letting you always be up to date with latest React features and write any component tests you like, be it shallow or deeply rendered ones.
+It provides light utility functions on top of `react-test-renderer` letting you always be up to date with latest React features and write any component tests you like.
 But really not any, it prevents you from testing implementation details because we stand this is a very bad practice.

 This library is a replacement for [Enzyme](http://airbnb.io/enzyme/).
 It is tested to work with Jest, but it should work with other test runners as well.